 Somnath Hore’s Pictorial Language

 Born in 1921 in Chittagong, undivided India, Somnath Hore studied at the Government Art College in Calcutta.
 His works represent the turbulent lives at the time of the Bengal Famine of 1943.
-His pictorial language in his sketches, sculptures and prints is a reaction to one of the major crises that hit Bengal in the 20th century.
+His pictorial language in his sketches, sculptures, and prints is a reaction to one of the major crises that hit Bengal in the 20th century.

 Somnath Hore’s art practice was western and academic in style.
 He was interested in humanist themes, and his works often involved the world of painting and printmaking with sculptural, textural prints that resonated with his feelings of anger and pain.
-His subject matter drew attention to the life of people in Bengal; the impoverished and suffering social class represented the pain caused from the Famine of 1943.
-The subject matter was used to arouse patriotic fervour when the british used their scorched earth policy during World War II.
+His subject matter drew attention to the life of people in Bengal; the impoverished and suffering social class represented the pain caused by the Famine of 1943.
+The subject matter was used to arouse patriotic fervour when the British used their scorched earth policy during World War II.

 - viscosity print (man with crown)

 In 1969, he moved to Santiniketan and joined the Printmaking Department at Kala Bhavan.
-It was dur this time that Calcutta was going through a political and social upheaval and Hore was disturbed by the conflict.
+It was during this time that Calcutta was going through political and social upheaval and Hore was disturbed by the conflict.
 His works gradually became more cerebral and his subjects more universally emotive.
 It is here in Santiniketan, that Somnath Hore developed his pulp print technique with the Wound series.
-The meditative white on white surface texture of cuts and peels, of skinned and bruised, intensified the core expression of pain and suffering which he advocated throughout his life.
-The icon represented the helpless, deserted, starved and tortured people that he saw during the communal riots and Bengal famine.
+The meditative white on the white surface texture of cuts and peels, of skinned and bruised, intensified the core expression of pain and suffering which he advocated throughout his life.
+The icon represented the helpless, deserted, starved, and tortured people that he saw during the communal riots and Bengal famine.